OSGeo/OSGeoLive-doc/en/quickstart/mapbender_quickstart.rst

 Loading Web Feature Services
 ============================
-The modules to configure WFS are integrated in the administration application **admin_de_services**.
+The modules to configure WFS are integrated in the administration application **admin_en_services**.

 .. tip:: You should first check the WFS getCapabilities document in your browser before you try to load it in Mapbender.